 “It was just a thing here and there.”

-Offensive coordinator Mike LaFleur needs to figure out those things quickly, especially because that Jets’ offense Sunday looked a lot like the versions frustrated Jets fans have seen in the last several seasons.
+Offensive coordinator Mike LaFleur needs to figure out those things in a hurry, especially because that Jets’ offense Sunday looked a lot like the versions frustrated Jets fans have seen the last several seasons.

 Inept at times.
 And simply not good enough.

 But Saleh insists that will change — and so will the narrative outside the facility.